-- 4. Other Payments and Benefits.
-The payment due under Section 3 hereof shall be in addition to and not in lieu of any payments or benefits due to the Executive under any other plan, policy or program of Aqua America, and its Subsidiaries or Affiliates.
-In addition, the Executive shall be entitled to (i) a continuation of health, dental, life and welfare benefits, excluding disability benefits, otherwise provided to senior level executives or employees generally, as the same may be amended for all such individuals from time to time, for the period of two years, (ii) continued use of the automobile furnished to the Executive, if any, for the lesser of (1) two years after the Termination Date or (2) the balance of the applicable lease term, if any, in either case to the same extent as was provided to the Executive, if any, in the calendar year immediately preceding the Change of Control and the ability to purchase such automobile at its book value at the completion of such period and (iii) fully-paid executive level outplacement services from the provider or the Executive's choice for six (6) months following the Termination Date. - 5.
-Trust Fund.
+4. Other Payments and Benefits.
+The payment due under Section 3 hereof shall be in addition to and not in lieu of any payments or benefits, due to the Executive under any other plan, policy or program of Aqua America, and its Subsidiaries or Affiliates; provided, however, that an Executive shall not be eligible for benefits under any severance or stay-on bonus plan maintained by Aqua America, or any of its Subsidiaries or Affiliates, if the Executive is entitled to receive benefits under this Agreement as a result of a Termination of Employment within two years following a Change in Control.
+In addition, if the Executive is entitled to a payment under Section 3 hereof, the Executive shall be entitled to

+(a) an amount equal to (i) twenty-four (24) months of the COBRA rate in effect at the Executive's Termination of Employment, plus (ii) an additional amount which, after reduction for applicable income and employment taxes owed with respect to such additional amount, equals the income and employment taxes payable with respect to the amount described in clause (i), which shall be paid in a single lump sum at the time the benefit under Section 3 is paid; and

+(b) fully-paid executive level reasonable outplacement services from the provider or the Executive's choice for six (6) months following the Termination Date.
+All reimbursements paid to the Executive for purposes of outplacement services shall be made or provided in accordance with Treas.
+Reg. \$1.409A-1(b)(9)(v)(A).

+5. Trust Fund.
 Aqua America sponsors an irrevocable trust fund pursuant to a trust agreement to hold assets to satisfy its obligations to the Executive under this Agreement.
 Funding of such trust fund shall be subject to the discretion of Aqua America's President, as set forth in the agreement pursuant to which the fund has been established.

-6. Enforcement.

-- (a) In the event that Aqua America shall fail or refuse to make payment of any amounts due the Executive under Sections 3 and 4 hereof within the respective time periods provided therein, Aqua America shall pay to the Executive, in addition to the payment of any other sums provided in this Agreement, interest, compounded daily, on any amount remaining unpaid from the date payment is required under Section 3 or 4, as appropriate, until paid to the Executive, at the rate from time to time announced by PNC Bank as its "prime rate" plus 1%, each change in such rate to take effect on the effective date of the change in such prime rate. - (b) It is the intent of the parties that the Executive not be required to incur any expenses associated with the enforcement of his rights under this Agreement by arbitration, litigation or other legal action because the cost and expense thereof would substantially detract from the benefits intended to be extended to the Executive hereunder.
-Accordingly, Aqua America shall pay the Executive on demand the amount necessary to reimburse the Executive in full for all reasonable expenses (including all attorneys' fees and legal expenses) incurred by the Executive in enforcing any of the obligations of Aqua America under this Agreement.
+(a) In the event that Aqua America shall fail or refuse to make payment of any amounts due the Executive under Sections 3 and 4 hereof within the respective time periods provided therein, Aqua America shall pay to the Executive, in addition to the payment of any other sums provided in this Agreement, interest, compounded daily, on any amount remaining unpaid from the date payment is required under Section 3 or 4, as appropriate, until paid to the Executive, at the rate from time to time announced by PNC Bank , or its successor, as its "prime rate" plus 1%, each change in such rate to take effect on the effective date of the change in such prime rate.

+(b) It is the intent of the parties that the Executive not be required to incur any expenses associated with the enforcement of his rights under this Agreement by arbitration, litigation or other legal action because the cost and expense thereof would substantially detract from the benefits intended to be extended to the Executive hereunder.
+Accordingly, Aqua America shall pay the Executive the amount necessary to reimburse the Executive in full for all reasonable expenses (including all attorneys' fees and legal expenses) incurred by the Executive in enforcing any of the obligations of Aqua America under this Agreement within five business days following the Executive's request for the reimbursement.